-Statoil has extensive experience of developing and operating subsea gas
+Statoil has extensive experience in developing and operating subsea gas

-The process separates the wet components such as condensate, ethane, propane, butane and naphtha.
-These products are then shipped to customers around the world.
+The process separates the wet components such as condensate, ethane, propane, butane and naphtha, which is shipped to customers around the world.

 Dry gas (primarily methane) is transported in pipelines to customers in Europe.

-The Norwegian gas transport system is owned by the Gassled partnership, in
+The Norwegian gas transport system is owned by the Gassled partnership.